aridev009/ChromeExT-Locker/README.md

 Defalt username and password is root - To change the password, goto Locker\src\options\js\function.js - hash your username and password with sha-512 and copy the hashs to hashedusr and hashedpswrd.

-Checks if you goto the page with the logs without entering a username and a password.
+The target page checks if you goto the page with the logs without entering a username and a password.